Documenting Unmarked Graves at Cemeteries

 How can you help?

-Step #1 Bring along writing tools: paper and markers, blackboard and chalk, OR a whiteboard and dry-erase markers.
+Step #1 When you go to the cemetery, bring along writing tools: paper and markers, blackboard and chalk, OR a whiteboard and dry-erase markers.

 Step #2 Also bring your smartphone or tablet.
+It need to have GPS capabilities.
 Before you leave home, download the free BillionGraves app to your device.
 Create an account.
+Click HERE to find out more about the recommended devices.

-Step #3 Contact the sexton (cemetery manager) at a cemetery.
-Let them know that you would like to help create a GPS-linked record of those buried in unmarked graves.
-The sexton will be able to access the records for free on BillionGraves.com after you are done.
+Step #3 Contact the sexton (cemetery manager) to let them know that you would like to help create a GPS-linked record of those buried in unmarked graves.
+The sexton will be able to access the records on BillionGraves.com after you are done.

 Step #4 Ask the sexton for a list of those buried in the cemetery without grave markers.
 The names will be labeled with plot numbers.
 You may also need to ask for a cemetery map or plot map.